jolson7168/cassandra-bulkload-example/README.md

 SSTable generating and bulk loading code modeled on DataStax [Using Cassandra Bulk Loader, Updated](http://www.datastax.com/dev/blog/using-the-cassandra-bulk-loader-updated) blog post.

-Modified to load bulk netflow data
+Modified to load bulk netflow data.

 ## Generating SSTables

 Setup:

 Modify 'args' in build.gradle to point to a text file listing the .bin files you wish to load.

-Sample file ./data/allFiles.txt included as an exmple.
+Sample file ./data/allFiles.txt included as an example.

 Run:

     $ ./gradlew run

-This will generate SSTable(s) under `data` directory.
+This will generate SSTable(s) under the `data` directory.

 ## Bulk loading